If you have a question that isn’t answered here, feel free to contact me.

 1.3 Are 64-bit platforms supported?
 Yes.
 Version 0.5 fixed a bug that caused it to crash on at least Ubuntu/amd64, but any later version should work fine.

 1.4 Which versions of Skype will work?
-Skype Call Recorder has mainly been developed with Skype 18.104.22.168 and the newer 2.1.0.x series works too.
+Skype Call Recorder has mainly been developed with Skype 126.96.36.199 and also works with any newer version that I know of.
 Older 1.x versions are now obsolete and are not supported.

 2. Installation notes